Diabetes Mellitus

 In some pets diabetes may not be caused not by a lack of insulin itself, but can be the result of hormonal changes.

-The longer this is left untreated the more complications are able to set in.
-Diabetes can cause serious health issues this includes heart disease, blindness,
+The longer this is left untreated the more complications are likely to set in.
+Diabetes can cause serious health issues this includes heart disease, blindness, cataracts and kidney failure.
+Diabetes is a metabolic disease that requires treatment and lifestyle changes.

-The Campbell's dwarf hamsters are predisposed to this condition: The cause of diabetes mellitus is complex and can involve both genetic and environmental factors.
-The chances of a hamster developing diabetes increases with age, obese and overweight hamsters are also at risk.
-A hamster with a bladder or a kidney infection may drink and urinate excessively, this can produce very similar symptoms to diabetes some owners may misdiagnose, this condition is treatable and a veterinary visit will be needed to confirm the cause.
+The Campbell's dwarf hamsters are predisposed to this condition: The cause of diabetes mellitus is complex and involves both genetic and environmental factors.
+The chances of a hamster developing type 2 diabetes can increase with age.
+Obese and overweight hamsters are also at risk as overweight animals may not produce the quantity of insulin needed.

 Copyright Hammysworld 2008 ©